-Note 2.
-Non-Campus Properties: Stonehill College leases apartments located in Washington, DC, in New York City, and in Los Angeles CA. A small group of students resided in these residences while participating in a Stonehill College sponsored internship.
-No reportable crimes were reported from DC or NY and the Los Angeles Police Department did not provide statistics that allowed us to determine if a crime occurred at a location that we leased.
+Non-Campus Properties: Stonehill College leases apartments located in Washington, DC, in Brooklyn, New York, and in Los Angeles CA. A small group of students resided in these residences in 2016, 2017, and 2018 while participating in a Stonehill College sponsored internship.
+Request letters were sent to these states to obtain crime statistics and we have no Clery Reportable crimes to report at any of these rental locations.

-Note 3.
-Stonehill has an agreement for use of office and classroom space inside the Harbor One Bank building, located at 68 Legion Parkway in Brockton, MA.
+Harbor One Bank: Stonehill has an agreement for use of office and classroom space inside the Harbor One Bank building, located at 68 Legion Parkway in Brockton, MA.
 Stonehill participates in the Downtown Center for Community Engagement Program.
+1n 2018, there was one arrest for attempted unarmed robbery at this Bank.
 No Clery Reportable crimes were reported at this location in 2017.
 1 incident of stalking was reported at this location in 2016.